 This large limestone formation extends approximately 40 Km.
 Long (east-west) and about 20 Km.
 Wide (north-south).
-Its constitution forces it to continually submit itself to the demanding erosion of the rain and the snows, which make a dent in its constitution and excavate deep and very attractive chasms in the world of speleology.
-Some reach 1.400 meters deep.
+Her constitution forces her to continually submit to the demanding erosion of rain and snow, which take their toll on her constitution and excavate deep chasms that are very attractive in the world of speleology.
+Some reach 1.400 meters depth.
+Morphologically speaking we find in Los Picos de Europa three clearly differentiated beds.

 The three massifs: Cornión, Urrieles and Andara